Niceplace/config/README.md

     * latest meld for ubuntu
     * latest vim for ubuntu

-Also, it configures the **/opt** folder to be owned by the current user and to contain all docker, docker-compose projects and volume folders.
+Also, it configures the **/opt** folder on the host to be owned by the current user and to contain all docker, docker-compose projects and volume folders.
-All downloaded docker-compose projects are automatically started.